martinohmann/screenswitcher/README.md

     usage: scrsw [options]
       -h|--help             Show this help and exit.
       -s|--single [<name>]  Enable single display mode.
-If no display name is given, the next connected display will be enabled.
+If no display name or 'auto' is given, the next connected display will be enabled.
 The ordering is the same as in the output of `xrandr -q`.
       -e|--extend [<position=left|right|above|below>]
                             Extend display over all connected monitors.
 If